lukaszrohan-glitch/PyCharmMiscProject/README.md

-# Arkuszownia SMB - Manufacturing Management System
+# Synterra - Manufacturing Management System

 Manufacturing and order management system for small and medium businesses.